iwasnevergivenaname/Front-end-Developer-Interview-Questions/src/answers/html-answers.md

 * What does a `doctype` do?
+    - short for Document Type Declaration, it informs the web browser about the type and version of HTML being used, and therefore can display it correctly
 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when designing or developing for multilingual sites?
 * What are `data-` attributes good for?
+    - they are used to store custom private data to the page or application while giving us the ability to embed custom data attributes onto HTML elements
+        - the attribute name shouldn't possess upper case letters, and must start with the `data-` prefix
+        - the attribute value can be any string
+        - `<h2 data-animal-type="sloth">sloth</h2>`
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
      - cookies store data that needs to pass requests back to the server. they have a short expiration and must be used to